hawkinsw/CPPTimes/ScopeSupplement.md

 If our compiler has taught us anything, it's that we _cannot_ declare two variables with exactly the same name.
 So, what happens when we are writing a really big program and we have two variables in different parts of the code and both represent a quantity like, say, time?
 In both cases it would be ideal if we could call that variable `time`.
 But, doesn't C++ prevent that?

 No, not at all!
 It is the rule only that you cannot declare two (or more) variables _in the same scope_ that have the same name.
-In your program, as long as you need two variables to represent time in different scopes, you can name them both `time` without worrying about conflicts.
+In your program, if you need two variables to represent time as long as they are in different scopes, you can name them both `time` without worrying about conflicts.

 This is incredibly powerful (from a software-engineering perspective), but can cause some problems.
 We will see an example of that type of problem (shadowing) later in this insert.